jun-yan/ids/notes/docs/pybasics.md

    from the 1000 replicates.

 1. Consider a telecommunication service company.
-To simplify the setting, suppose that starting from time zero, customers arrive with a Poisson process with rate `lambda` (the interarrival time is exponential with mean `1 / lambda`).
+To simplify the setting, suppose that the starting points of new customers are uniformly distributed over time.
 Suppose that a customer stays with the company for a duration of gamma distribution with shape `alpha` and scale `sigma`.
 The company hires a data scientist to estimate the distribution of the duration of the customer's